 According to its security page, Evernote “periodically assesses its infrastructure and applications for vulnerabilities and remediates those that could impact the security of customer data.”

 As the trend to move to the cloud continues, the browser is becoming the users de-facto OS – replacing where users use their applications and access their data.
 While app authors strive to provide faster, smoother user experiences, extensions usually have permissions to access a trove of sensitive resources, inadvertently posing a much greater security risk than traditional websites.
 Guardio’s protection comes into play in these new potentially vulnerable threat areas.

 “The vulnerability we discovered is a testament to the importance of scrutinizing browser extensions with extra care.
 People need to be aware that even the most trusted extensions can contain a pathway for attackers,” said Michael Vainshtein, CTO, Guardio.
 “All it takes is a single unsafe extension to compromise anything you do or store online.
 The ripple effect is immediate and intense.”

-Guardio is a new breed of cyber security product designed to tackle threats and security concerns within the browser.
-Mitigating threats from malicious or unwanted extensions is an integral part of how Guardio protects its users, able to neutralize harmful extensions in real-time.
-Combined with strong anti-phishing capabilities, malicious ad blocking and information leak monitoring.
+Guardio is a new breed of cybersecurity product designed to tackle threats and security concerns within the browser.
+Mitigating threats from malicious or unwanted extensions are an integral part of how Guardio protects its users, able to neutralize harmful extensions in real-time.
+Combined with strong anti-phishing capabilities, malicious ad blocking, and information leak monitoring.
 Guardio bundles a complete online protection suite where it matters most – your browser. www.guardio.com.